amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 location = "Click here to sign up for updates"

 +++
-Follow the link for 25th April if you'd like to be kept informed about
+Follow the link for 25th April if you'd like to be kept informed about...

 #### Meetings Without Masks Online - coming soon